pawamoy/website/docs/insiders.md

 # Insiders

-I develop open-source software, notably Python tools and libraries.
+I develop open-source software, primarily Python tools and libraries.
-Previously, all these projects were developed in my free time, without any financial compensation.
+I do this full time: I earn my keep through sponsorship from individual users and companies, which is what makes these projects sustainable and gives you a chance to use them.

-Since April 2023, I dedicate **100%** of my time to these projects, and rely on sponsorships from individual users and companies to earn a living and make these projects sustainable.
+I follow a sponsorware release strategy: new features are at first exclusively available to sponsors.

-Some of my projects therefore follow the **sponsorware** release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders][insiders].
-Read on to learn [what sponsorships achieve][sponsorship], [how to become a sponsor][sponsors] to get access to Insiders, and [what's in it for you][features]!
+Read on to learn [what sponsorships achieve][sponsorship], how to [become a sponsor][sponsors] to get access to Insiders, and [what's in it for you][features]!

 ```python exec="1" session="insiders"